Ion Țiriac: Sports career

 Țiriac was born in Transylvania, which is probably the reason why he has the nickname 'Count Dracula'.
-He first appeared on the international sports scene as a child ping pong champion, then subsequently as an ice hockey player on the Romanian national team at the 1964 Winter Olympics.
+The first sport he practiced, as a child was table tennis.

+Afterwards he played ice hockey as a defenceman, winning a Romanian Hockey League title with CCA București in 1961, he also played for Știința București. Țiriac represented Romania's ice hockey team at the 1961 Ice Hockey World Championships where he was used by player-coach Zoltan Czaka in five games in which he scored five goals as the team finished on the 15th place.
+He was called up by coach Mihai Flamaropol to be in Romania's squad at the 1964 Winter Olympics.

 Shortly after that he switched to tennis as his main sport.
 With fellow Romanian Ilie Năstase he won the men's doubles in the 1970 French Open and reached the Davis Cup finals several times in the 1970s.

 John McPhee wrote of him that his drooping mustache suggests "that this man has been to places most people do not imagine exist.
 He appears to be a panatela ad, a triple agent from Alexandria, a used-car salesman from central Marrakesh.
 Tiriac has the air of a man who is about to close a deal in a back room behind a back room."

-Țiriac participated in the short period during the 1970s when women dabbled as coeds in established men's tennis tournaments.
-In his first match he defeated Abigail Maynard 6–0, 6–0 in their round one match at USTA pro circuit's Fairfiled County International Tennis Championship.
+Țiriac participated in the short period during the 1970s when women participated in established men's tennis tournaments.
+In his first match he defeated Abigail Maynard 6–0, 6–0 in their round one match at USTA pro circuit's Fairfield County International Tennis Championship.
 It was the first time ever a female had entered a men's tournament.

+Executive roles

 After his retirement, he served as coach and manager for players such as Ilie Năstase, Guillermo Vilas, Mary Joe Fernández, Goran Ivanišević and Marat Safin.
 He became the sports agent of Boris Becker and managed his career from 1984 to 1993.

 Țiriac was president of the Romanian Olympic and Sports Committee from 1998 to 2004.

 Țiriac ran major men's events in Germany, including the season-ending championships in Hanover.
 Although tennis is now a much smaller part of his portfolio and occupies only 5 percent of his time, he has taken particular pleasure and pride in making Madrid Tennis Open a combined men's and women's event with €7.2 million in total prize money.
 The trophy awarded to the tournament winner bears his name.

-Țiriac also holds the license for the BRD Năstase Țiriac Trophy tennis tournament since 1996.
-It is currently a €450,000 event, part of the ATP World Tour 250 series, held annually in Bucharest, Romania, just 2 weeks before the Madrid Open.
+Țiriac also held the license for the BRD Năstase Țiriac Trophy tennis tournament since 1996, until its last edition in 2016, before the tournament being relocated to Budapest.

 In 2012, Țiriac was nominated for the International Tennis Hall of Fame in the contributor category.

-On 13 July 2013, Țiriac joined the International Tennis Hall of Fame as a successful promoter and tournament director for numerous events including the two of the largest Masters 1000 events, the Italian Open and the Madrid Masters.
+On 13 July 2013, Țiriac joined the International Tennis Hall of Fame as a successful promoter and tournament director for numerous events including two of the largest Masters 1000 events, the Italian Open and the Madrid Masters.